Treene (river): Details

 The Bondenau, as the main headstream of the Treene, rises 15.6 km east of the Tressee on the peninsula of Angeln, bounded by the Flensburger Förde and the Schlei.
-So the Treene is an unusual case of a river that rises on a peninsula in the Baltic Sea, but flows into the North Sea.
+So the Treene is an unusual case of a river that rises on a peninsula in the Baltic Sea but flows into the North Sea.
 The length of Bondenau is 20.43 km.
-Half a kilometer before the Treßsee (Lake Tress), it is joined by a stream named Kielstau or Kielsau, by some people considered another headstream of Treene river.
-Between the Treßsee and Tüdal, there is a natural reserve covering an area of 20 km2 called Obere Treenelandschaft that extends along the river.
-Especially the lower part is a retreat area for migratory birds ("stork village" Bergenhusen).
+Half a kilometre before the Treßsee (Lake Tress) it is joined by a stream named Kielstau or Kielsau, by some people considered another headstream of the Treene.
+Between the Treßsee and Tüdal there is a natural reserve covering an area of 20 km2 called Obere Treenelandschaft that extends along the river.
+The lower part especially is a reserve for migratory birds ("stork village" Bergenhusen).

-The middling section between Langstedt and Treia developed to be a popular canoe district, the lower section can be used by pleasure crafts as well.
-In Schwabstedt, there is a public swimming site in the river.
+The middle section between Langstedt and Treia developed to be a popular canoe area and the lower section can also be used by pleasure craft.
+In Schwabstedt there is a public swimming site in the river.